KyleKoschak/skatespots/README.md

 ## Description
 SkateSpots is an Android app utilizing Google Maps and Firebase Storage/Realtime Database.
-Users of the app can place markers on the map for where there is a spot or filter through spots around their location.
+Users of the app can place markers on the map for where there is a spot.
+Spots on the map can be filtered based on type/descrption in realtime.

 ## Install
 Get the android apk directly from: